vcflib/bio-vcf/README.md

 bundle exec rake
 ```

+Note: we develop in a GNU Guix environment, see the header of
+[guix.scm](guix.scm) which does not use bundler.

 ### Debugging

 To debug output use '-v --num-threads=1' for generating useful
 output.
 Also do not use the -i switch (ignore errors) when there
 are problems.

+### Could not find rake-10.4.2 in any of the sources

+Remove Gemfile.lock before running other tools.

 ### Tmpdir contains (old) bio-vcf directories